commonsense/conceptnet-numberbatch/README.md

 meanings or as a starting point for further machine learning.

-It is built using an ensemble that combines data from ConceptNet, word2vec, GloVe, and (as of this version) OpenSubtitles 2016, using a variation on retrofitting.
+It is built using an ensemble that combines data from ConceptNet, word2vec, GloVe, and (since 17.02) OpenSubtitles 2016, using a variation on retrofitting.
 It is described in the paper [ConceptNet 5.5: An Open Multilingual Graph of General Knowledge][cn55-paper], presented at AAAI 2017.